 An example of a Search Registration Email Scam

-Many webmasters are currently receiving an email notice that their domain name visibility is at risk and requesting they purchase domain name search engine registration services.
+Many webmasters are receiving an email notification that their domain name visibility is at risk and requesting they purchase domain name search engine registration services.

-The subject matter of the email is “Domain Notification for xxxx.com: This is your Final Notice of Domain Listing”.
-These emails are a scam, and should be ignored.
+The email’s subject matter is “Domain Notification for xxxx.com: This is your Final Notice of Domain Listing”.
+These emails are a scam and should be ignored.